cerlymarco/keras-hypetune/README.md

     return model
 ```

 The optimization process is easily trackable using the callbacks provided by Keras.
-At the end of the procedure, you can access to all you need querying the keras-hypetune searcher.
+At the end of the searching, you can access all you need by querying the keras-hypetune searcher.
 The best solutions can be automatically saved in proper locations.

 ## Installation